funilrys/PyFunceble/docs/configuration.rst

     .. warning::
         The following is not intended for modification.
-        Exception for debuging or special cases which requires an initiated counter.
+        Exception for debugging or special cases which requires an initiated counter.

 :code:`counter[number]`
 """""""""""""""""""""""